To provide protection from personal intrusion.

 Last Updated: Sep 10, 1997

 Length: 4 pages

-This bill was introduced on September 10, 1997, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 10, 1997, in a previous session of Congress, but it did not receive a vote.

 Sep 10, 1997

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.